Project Work

 Through one of the Virtual baby computer programmes we let children (Year 10, 14-15 year old boys and girls) explore the realities of looking after a baby.

 One of the main messages we deliver is that in life we have to make a series of choices about subjects such as careers, money, education, social life and parenting.
-MU message is "to make a conscious choice to become a parent when it is the right time for you and your partner".
+Mothers' Union message is "to make a conscious choice to become a parent when it is the right time for you and your partner".

 The interaction and feedback from the children was and continues to be excellent they learn such things as:

-- Babies are not just toys to dress up and sit in prams (many believe this).
+• Babies are not just toys to dress up and sit in prams (many believe this).

-- Babies are demanding requiring constant care from the parents 24 hours a day, 7 days a week, every day of the year, for many years to come!
+• Babies are demanding requiring constant care from the parents 24 hours a day, 7 days a week, every day of the year, for many years to come!

-- Crying is the baby's only way of communicating and can be very hard for the parents.
+• Crying is the baby's only way of communicating and can be very hard for the parents.

-- Sharing the load through two parents is much more rewarding and responsible for babies and parents alike.
+• Sharing the load through two parents is much more rewarding and responsible for babies and parents alike.

-- All life decisions (career, money, social life, becoming a parent etc) are better considered rather than entered into without thought of the real impact.
+• All life decisions (career, money, social life, becoming a parent etc) are better considered rather than entered into without thought of the real impact.

-- The importance of Hygiene with babies and children.
+• The importance of Hygiene with babies and children.

-- The risks of drug taking in pregnancy including smoking and drinking.
+• The risks of drug taking in pregnancy including smoking and drinking.

-- Key safety messages such as not leaving babies unattended, on worktops, nears animals such as dogs and cats.
+• Key safety messages such as not leaving babies unattended, on worktops, nears animals such as dogs and cats.

-- Babies need constant patient care and love.
+• Babies need constant patient care and love.
 Every baby is special and unique.

-- Congleton Inclosure Trust
+Congleton Inclosure Trust

-- Mayoral funds
+Mayoral funds

-- Continued contributions by MU members
+Continued contributions by Mothers' Union members

-There is now a team of seven ladies who share the responsibility of going into the schools with the babies and delivering the messages.
 The results of the project can only be measured by the extremely positive feedback from teachers and children, so much so that the purchase of more babies became necessary We have subsequently purchased two more babies, Jacob and David..
-As one MU member said, "if it stops one unwanted pregnancy it has been worthwhile"!
-An added bonus for us (the team going into the schools) is meeting and talking to the pupils who continue to show an enthusiastic interest. |
+As one Mothers' Union member said, "if it stops one unwanted pregnancy it has been worthwhile"!
+An added bonus for us (the team going into the schools) is meeting and talking to the pupils who continue to show an enthusiastic interest.

 [Back to the top]